-Your system comes equipped with a 101-key enhanced keyboard (Figure 2-1) that allows you to communicate with your system by entering data or commands.
+Your system is equipped with a 101-key enhanced keyboard (similar to the one shown in Figure 2-5) that allows you to communicate with your system by entering data or commands.
+(Depending upon which operating system you ordered, your particular keyboard may vary from the one shown here.)
 Note that some European language keyboards have 102 keys.
-You can adjust the angle of the keyboard for your comfort.
+You can adjust the keyboard angle for your comfort.
 The underside of the keyboard has feet that swing down and lock into place.
-Refer to Table 2-1 for information on keyboard key groups and functions.
+Refer to Table 2-5 for information on keyboard key groups and functions.